 Digital transformation is the process of rethinking one’s business model or business process in light of the availability and affordability of digital technology.
-It requires coordination across the entire organization, since it applies new technologies to fundamentally change the way business is done.
+It requires coordination across the entire organisation, since it applies new technologies to fundamentally change the way business is done.
 For many enterprises today, the driving motivation of digital transformation is the chance to gain competitive advantages by improving customer experience.

 Technology Advances Created the Age of the Customer

 According to Forrester, technology advances in the past five years have created the “Age of the Customer”, in which consumers choose when and how they interact with businesses.
-Companies today can’t fully control the experience they want to deliver to customers; instead, customers encounter businesses across many touchpoints with high expectations of consistency, ease of use and personalization.
+Companies today can’t fully control the experience they want to deliver to customers; instead, customers encounter businesses across many touchpoints with high expectations of consistency, ease of use and personalisation.

-It is up to businesses to use new technological capabilities and organizational change to create experiences that adapt to these changing needs.
+It is up to businesses to use new technological capabilities and organisational change to create experiences that adapt to these changing needs.
 More and more, exceptional customer experience is a key differentiator in digital business, and the process of digital transformation should be guided by a customer-centric digital strategy.

 Key Elements of Digital Transformation

 Digital transformation is enabled by new technology, but successful transformation requires a reorientation that goes beyond the implementation of new technology to reach every part of the business.

 MIT Sloan Management Review has identified three pillars of the transformation process for companies to focus on: customer experience, operational processes and business models.
 Companies also need to invest in and develop their digital capabilities, as this element enables digital transformation in each of the three main pillars.

 Advances in marketing software and data-gathering capabilities allow for better customer insight and greater personalisation in digital experiences.
 Enterprises are pursuing transformation in the following ways:

 - Managing personalised experiences across channels that are easy and seamless for customers to use.